-When you subscribe to your insurance policy, you must declare the living area.
+When you subscribe your insurance contract, you must declare the living area of your home.

 How to calculate the living area of your home?

 Measure the floor area of all your rooms without counting :

 the surfaces where the height under ceiling is lower than 1,80 m;

 the steps of your stairs;